Asi-cyberlab/Network-security-simulation/README.md

-# 🌐 Network Security Simulation
+# 🖧 Cisco Packet Tracer Network Lab
 ## 🔐 asi-cyberlab Project

-This project is a **network security simulation** built using Cisco Packet Tracer, demonstrating practical implementation of networking and cybersecurity concepts in a simulated enterprise environment.
+This repository contains one of my networking projects built using Cisco Packet Tracer.
+I created this project to practice network design, IP addressing, routing, VLANs, and basic network security in a simulated environment.The project simulates a small company network with different departments, allowing me to learn how devices communicate securely across the network.

 ---

 ## 🧪 Project Overview

-The network was designed to simulate a **multi-department organisation** with secure communication, segmentation, and controlled access between departments.

-The project focuses on combining **network engineering fundamentals** with **cybersecurity practices**.
+I created a network with multiple departments, each connected to its own network segment.
+The project includes basic network services, routing, and security features that I practiced during my networking studies.

 ---